PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * Financial Institutions as usual must enumerate their Customer Sites and prohibid use of their Authenticator by unknown Entity Sites.
 * Professional Social Media Services must deploy security measures against advertisements of scamming.
 * According [LRT.lt](https://www.lrt.lt/naujienos/mokslas-ir-it/11/2763086/ijungus-nauja-apsauga-operatoriai-kas-savaite-sustabdo-apie-0-5-mln-sukciu-skambuciu) exists commitment for communication regarding use of legal and technical counter-scam measures, more clear registration and usability rules for SIM cards, improved data exchange between organizations and law enforcement.
+* From number of Sites, e.g. [lrv.lt](https://policija.lrv.lt/lt/) could be found notifications about scammers who impersonate police officers, use psychological pressure.
+Scammers need money, data & when asking could provide forged License, Certificate Object.
+Regularly Police Forces remind: they never ask through phone for money; they don't send Short Message Service, email from unofficial contacts; Victims must call 112 or come directly to the Police Office (official); mostly most most vulnerable are seniors, elderly and immigrants (With increase of them, the possibility of this risk enlarge).
+And for seconds: Does regular web user surf Sites like this?
 ```

 ```